woojinv/Budget-Tracker/README.md

 I also improved my ability to manipulate the DOM using JavaScript while keeping in mind what's most important for the user experience.

+I learned the value of constantly logging everything to the console to see and understand what's happening.
+I also came to appreciate the importance of a mobile-first design approach.

 ## Screenshots